lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 separately.
 You are still bound by the Court order to allow the other parent to have access to the children even if he or she is not making regular maintenance payments.
-You similarly can’t withhold maintenance payments if the other parent has denied you access to your child [30]_.
+You similarly can’t withhold maintenance payments if the other parent has denied you access to your child[^16].

 However, where a parent is failing to make maintenance payment/s an applicant can apply to court to enforce the maintenance order.
 In this